-- The failureto properly document the average weekly wage and to properly establish the TTD rate.
+- The failed to properly document the average weekly wage and to properly establish the TTD rate.

-- The failure to maintain the files on a diary (a regular scheduled file review by the adjuster to ensure all needed activity has been completed).
+- The failure to maintain the files on a diary (a regularly scheduled file review by the adjuster to ensure all needed activity has been completed).

-- The failureto conclude claims in a timely fashion when the opportunities were presented.
+- The failure to conclude claims promptly when the opportunities were presented.

-- The failureto file the appropriate state forms with the Industrial Commissions and Workers Compensation Boards.
+- Failing to file the appropriate state forms with the Industrial Commissions and Workers’ Compensation Boards.

 - The failure to utilize Independent Medical Examinations when appropriate.